The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Data sample and photometry

 For the remaining galaxies (including DDO 190), archival optical data in the $g$, $r$ and $z$ bands were obtained from the Dark Energy Camera Legacy Survey \citep[DECaLS,][]{Dey_19}.
 The reduction and calibration of the DECaLS data are described by \cite{Dey_19}.
 Images from DECaLS have shallower depths and more uncertain sky subtractions than other optical surveys that focused on low surface brightness galaxies.
 For this reason, we selected three galaxies in our sample (VCC1287, VCC1052 and VCC1884) to test how accurate our photometric measurements were.
 We compared our results to those obtained by \cite{Lim_20} and \cite{Pandya_18} using deeper data reduced with a pipeline developed specifically to deal with low surface brightness galaxies.
 We find that our measurements are on average 0.1 magnitudes fainter than the ones in the literature.
 We attribute this difference to the sky subtraction applied to the DECaLS images that may have considered a fraction of the UDGs as part of the background.
 This finding is incorporated into our uncertainties.

 Photometric measurements in the optical were carried out similarly to those in the infrared regime, i.e., matching the method to perform the photometry (aperture photometry or isophotal) to those obtained with \textit{WISE} and \textit{Spitzer}-IRAC.
-The photometry in the optical for DGSAT I and VCC1122 comes from \cite{Pandya_18}, since we used the same aperture (15 arcsec) as they did to measure the photometry in our other photometric bands.
-We note though that \cite{Pandya_18} found an optical colour for DGSAT I inconsistent with that found by \cite{MartinezDelgado_16} and with Janssens et al. 2022, submitted using HST data.
+The photometry in the optical for VCC1122 comes from \cite{Pandya_18}, since we used the same aperture as they did to measure the photometry in our other photometric bands.
+Aperture photometry in the optical for DGSAT I comes from private communication with S. Janssens \citep[with aperture colours equivalent to the total ones in][]{Janssens_22}.
+We note that we do not use \cite{Pandya_18} photometry for DGSAT I because they found an optical colour for it inconsistent with that found by \cite{MartinezDelgado_16} and with \cite{Janssens_22}.
 Masks in the optical were applied for only a few of the galaxies in the sample (PUDG-R24, NGC 1052-DF4, NGC 1052-DF2, DF44 and M-161-1).
 Galaxies that did not appear to have foreground stars in the measured aperture were not masked.
 The uncertainty due to masking is on average 0.01 mag in the $g$ band, 0.03 mag in the $r$ band, 0.01 mag in the $i$ band and 0.04 mag in the $z$ band for the five galaxies where masks were applied.
 The sky background uncertainty was calculated as described above for the \textit{Spitzer}-IRAC data.
 Images from DECaLS ($5\sigma$ depth = 24.7 mag; \citealt{Dey_19}) had overall higher background uncertainties than images from the HSC, GMOS and MegaCam given the shallower depth and uncertain sky subtraction, resulting in higher uncertainties.

 Fig. \ref{fig:UDGs_stamps1} shows the final processed postage stamp images of five UDGs in our sample, including all the bands used.
 The remaining 24 processed postage stamp images can be found in Appendix \ref{sec:appendix_stamps}.
 We note that the \textit{WISE} images included in these figures are the ones already corrected for stellar contaminants, as described in Section \ref{sec:WISE_data}.
 The \textit{Spitzer}-IRAC and optical images included are not the ones masked for contaminants.